 Police dogs provide crucial law enforcement services to the citizens of Hot Springs by enhancing the department’s ability to combat illegal drugs within the community and by assisting officers in locating hidden or fleeing suspects.
 The use of these trained dogs when dealing with criminal acts involving potential violence reduces the risk of injury to officers and others.
 K9's are capable of searching a crime scene for evidence and they are experienced in finding lost children or elderly persons that may have become disoriented.
 Along with performing their normal patrol duties these canine "officers", along with their human partners, occasionally showcase their talent by demonstrating their skills for public spectators, civic groups and schools.

-The newest addition to our K9 Unit is a male Belgian Malinois named "Onyx" who was partnered with Officer First Class Michael Hibbard.
+In December of 2013 the department was able to grow the K9 Unit with the purchase of "Onyx" a male Belgian Malinois who was partnered with Officer First Class Michael Hibbard.
 Ofc.
 Hibbard and Onyx also successfully completed the grueling training course at USK9 Unlimited where they too were certified as a dual-purpose team in narcotics detection and patrol functions.

 With the continued growth of our K9 Unit the department can now provide the community with continuous police K9 services.
-The department’s handlers and K9's are all dual-certified in narcotics detection and patrol functions through the National Narcotics Detector Dog Association and USK9 Unlimited, both of which are nationally recognized K9 certification entities.
-By doubling our K9 Unit we have dramatically enhanced our ability to locate narcotics, assist in investigations, participate in search and rescue operations and provide additional officer safety.
+The department’s handlers and K9's are all dual-certified in narcotics detection and patrol functions through the State of Arkansas and National Narcotics Detector Dog Association.
+By adding to our K9 Unit we have dramatically enhanced our ability to locate narcotics, assist in investigations, participate in search and rescue operations and provide additional officer safety.

 Since October of 2011 the Hot Springs Police Department's K9 Unit has assisted Federal, State, and local agencies in numerous misdemeanor and felony arrests.
 The K9 Unit has also located various narcotics and evidence which have resulted in multiple arrests and subsequent seizures of vehicles and US Currency.